nestauk/sg_covid_impact/reports/technical_report/3_methodology.md

-# 3. Data sources and methodology
+# III.
+Data sources and methodology

 This section describes the data we have collected and the methods we have deployed in its analysis in order to answer the following questions: